The Power of Matching for Online Fractional Hedonic Games: Abstract

 \section{Abstract}

 We study coalition formation in the framework of fractional hedonic games (FHGs).
 The objective is to maximize social welfare in an online model where agents arrive one by one and must be assigned to coalitions immediately and irrevocably.
-For general online FHGs, it is known that computing maximal matchings achieves the optimal competitive ratio, which is, however, unbounded for unbounded agent valuations.
+A recurrent theme in online coalition formation is that online matching algorithms, where coalitions are restricted to size at most~$2$, yield good competitive ratios.
+For example, computing maximal matchings achieves the optimal competitive ratio for general online FHGs.
+However, this ratio is bounded only if agents' valuations are themselves bounded.

-We achieve a constant competitive ratio in two related settings while carving out further connections to matchings.
-If algorithms can dissolve coalitions, then the optimal competitive ratio of $\frac{1}{6+4\sqrt{2}}$ is achieved by a matching-based algorithm.
-Moreover, we perform a tight analysis for the online matching setting under random arrival with an unknown number of agents.
-This entails a randomized $\frac 16$-competitive algorithm for FHGs, while no algorithm can be better than $\frac 13$-competitive.
+We identify optimal algorithms with constant competitive ratios in two related settings, independent of the range of agent valuations.
+First, under random agent arrival, we present an asymptotically optimal $(\frac{1}{3}-\frac 1n)$-competitive algorithm, where $n$ is the number of agents.
+This result builds on our identification of an optimal matching algorithm in a general model of online matching with edge weights and an unknown number of agents.
+In this setting, we also achieve an asymptotically optimal competitive ratio of $\frac{1}{3}-\frac 1n$.
+Second, when agents arrive in an arbitrary order but algorithms are allowed to irrevocably and entirely dissolve coalitions, we show that another matching-based algorithm achieves an optimal competitive ratio of $\frac{1}{6 + 4\sqrt{2}}$.